Overview of the Examples

 - Engine failure over high terrain can result in an inability to maintain altitude, mandatory drift down, and risk of CFIT; plan routes considering the single-engine service ceiling.

-- Decreasing airspeed in an attempt to maintain altitude with one engine inoperative can lead to an inadvertent stall, spin, or loss of directional control (VMC); configure the airplane for minimum drag and maintain VYSE for the least possible sink rate (drift down).
+- Decreasing airspeed in an attempt to maintain altitude with one engine inoperative can lead to an inadvertent stall, spin, or loss of directional control (VMC); configure the airplane for minimum drag and maintain VYSE to minimize sink rate (drift down).

 Fuel Management with One Engine Inoperative